open-energy-transition/solver-benchmark/docs/collecting-pypsa.md

 # Collecting PyPSA Benchmarks

-Here are some (subject-to-change) instructions on how to collect benchmarks from PyPSA as NC files:
+Here are some (subject-to-change) instructions on how to collect benchmarks from PyPSA-Eur as NC files:

-First, follow the instructions from the [PyPSA docs](https://pypsa-eur.readthedocs.io/en/latest/installation.html) on how to install PyPSA.
+First, follow the instructions from the [PyPSA-Eur docs](https://pypsa-eur.readthedocs.io/en/latest/installation.html) on how to install PyPSA-Eur.
-We recommend using [Micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) to install the dependencies of PyPSA.
+We recommend using [Micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) to install the dependencies of PyPSA-Eur.

 In order to generate an NC file instead of solving the model directly, we need to use the `oetc` branch of OET's fork of `linopy`.
 Install it in the conda environment as follows:
 ```bash